 On Friday 17th February, I joined my first ever protest.

-Slightly nervous but extremely excited, I turned up to Cavendish Square, London, armed with my homemade banner and a heart full of passion.
+Slightly nervous but extremely excited, I turned up to Cavendish Square, London, on my own but armed with my homemade banner and a heart full of passion.

 As previously mentioned on this blog, the protest was the 6th annual march against the Taiji dolphin hunt and was timed to coincide with the end of the hunt season.
 The Taiji dolphin hunt sees hunters (I’ll no longer call them fishermen) head out to sea in banger boats, on which they create so much noise, the dolphins can no longer hear each other to communicate.
 Confused and distressed, they are easily driven into Taiji cove, from where there is no escape.
 The hunters have quotas to fill each season – one for live capture where infants are taken from their mothers and sold for a life in captivity, and the other for dolphin meat, where these incredible animals are horrifically slaughtered causing the blue water to turn red.